- Home

 Why Choose Trade School After High School?

-Trade school after high school means less lecture time, more hands-on training and getting on a path toward a career you enjoy.1,18 At UTI, that training comes with even more:
+Trade school after high school means less lecture time, more hands-on learning, and getting on a path toward a career you enjoy.1,18 At UTI, training moves faster than a traditional four-year college degree, helping you start building real-world skills sooner.

 - Focused programs, with most lasting less than one year 7